Moab-Bit-Coders-Repository/satellite-api/README.md

 * Configure `Rack::Attack` to block and throttle abusive requests.
 * Support bids priced in fiat currencies.
 * Report the top bid_per_byte, queue depth, and estimated time to transmit in the response to `POST /order`.
-* Rate limit the speed of the FIFO consumer to more accurately simulate the Blockstream Satellite message transmission rate.